innovationOUtside/vce-generic-guide/x-tm351-extras.md

 The port should by identifiable at the end of the string (e.g. TCP `:27017 (LISTEN)` shows that PostgreSQL is listening to port `27017`).

 If you still cannot connect to the database, try restarting the VCE.
-(In a local VCE, restart the container from the Docker Dashboard.)
+(In a local VCE, restart the container from the Docker Desktop.)

 If you still cannot connect to the database, try restarting the VCE.
-(In a local VCE, restart the container from the Docker Dashboard.)
+(In a local VCE, restart the container from the Docker Desktop.)

 ### Backing up and restoring databases using MongoDB